We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Another important task when assessing the workplace for chemical hazards is to determine the route(s) of entry the chemicals may take.
 If we know the route(s) of entry, we can then determine appropriate engineering, administrative, and PPE controls to eliminate or reduce the exposure.
 The four common routes of entry are:

-• This is the most common route of entry.
+• The most common route of exposure, particularly for volatile substances

 Knowledge Check Choose the best answer for the question.